 If your spouse is not paying court ordered alimony or child support and is eluding efforts to collect it through wage garnishment or other means, tapping their retirement funds may be an option.
 Conversely, if you are the payee of child support or spousal maintenance and are getting behind, you may also want to consider a using a portion of your retirement funds to catch up.

-Schlesinger & Strauss, LLC, is focused solely on representing and protecting the rights of children, parents, grandparents, and spouses.
+Schlesinger, Strauss & Hoyt LLC, is focused solely on representing and protecting the rights of children, parents, grandparents, and spouses.
 If you have questions regarding child support or the payment of spousal support (alimony), contact the Illinois Family Law attorneys of Schlesinger & Strauss LLC for help today.